annleefores/cruddur/journal/week0.md

 ![Alt text](media/week0/notification-api-7.png)

 For some reason during initial testing SNS was not sending message to subscriber, so I deleted that topic and created new one.
-This time everything ran successfully.
+This time everything worked without any issue.

 **Reference:**
 [Lambda Function URL](https://docs.aws.amazon.com/lambda/latest/dg/urls-tutorial.html)